 Fees

-Fees will be payable after the sampler session (22 September 2024) if you decide you would like to join the Ensemble for the full academic year.
+Fees will be payable after your taster session if you decide you would like to join the Ensemble for the full academic year.

 Bursary places are also available for keen young musicians, whose families would not otherwise be able to afford the existing concessionary fee.
 You can read about how to apply for a bursary below.